-Environmental data reporting encompasses all the directly managed operations under The Crown Estate's control on its Central London, Regional, and Windsor portfolios.
-Within these portfolios, the cost of some tenant energy is paid by The Crown Estate and re-charged through service charge.
-The Windsor Estate is directly managed and The Crown Estate is only responsible for assets where there is a direct cost to The Crown Estate (no tenant energy is included as this is paid directly by the tenants).
+Environmental data reporting encompasses all the directly managed operations under The Crown Estate's control.
+Apart from on The Windsor Estate, some tenant energy costs are paid by The Crown Estate and re-charged through service charge.

-Carbon Credentials, on behalf of the Crown Estate, collects and reports building emissions at a meter level for all energy supplies that are landlord obtained.
+Carbon Intelligence, on behalf of the Crown Estate, collects and reports building emissions at a meter level for all energy supplies that are landlord obtained.
 Usage from other heating fuels (e.g. burning oils) at The Crown Estate's properties is calculated based on the amounts delivered to those properties during the year and meter reads provided by the managing agents.
-There is also fuel usage for fleet and machinery on the Windsor portfolio.
+There is also fuel usage for fleet, machinery for the Windsor portfolio.
 This data is provided by the Windsor Estate finance team directly from the fuel stock database.
-Primary expenses data from business travel journeys by Crown Estate employees is provided by the London finance team and is used to calculate emissions from those journeys.
-Types of journey include: tube, train, bus, flights, taxi, ferry and car hire.
-Finance records void consumption for assets that fall under The Crown Estate's responsibility for the limited time between the lapse and beginning of a new lease.
+Primary expenses data from business travel journeys by its employees is provided by the London finance team and is used to calculate emissions from those journeys.
+Types of journey include tube, train, bus, flights, taxi, ferry and car hire.
+Finance records void consumption for assets that fall under The Crown Estate's responsibility for a limited time between the lapse and beginning of a new lease.
 Due to the challenges of collecting void data an estimation technique is applied that applies a historic total.
 For water usage, data coverage includes water consumed at buildings where the supplies are landlord controlled.
 For waste generation, the data covers all buildings where The Crown Estate is responsible for the disposal of waste.